 Lease payments to be made under reasonably certain extension options are also included in the measurement of the liability.
 The lease payments are discounted using the interest rate implicit in the lease.
 If that rate cannot be readily determined, which is generally the case for leases in the Company, the lessee's incremental borrowing rate is used, being the rate that the individual lessee would have to pay to borrow the funds necessary to obtain an asset of similar value to the right-of-use asset in a similar economic environment with similar terms, security and conditions.

 The Company applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low value assets.
-The Company recognises lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.
+The Company recognizes lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.

 Right of use assets are generally depreciated over the shorter of the asset's useful life and the lease term on a straight- line basis.
 Payment associated with short-term leases of equipment and all the leases of low value assets are recognized on a straight-line basis as an expense in the Statement of Profit and Loss.
 Short term leases are leases with a lease term of 12 months or less.